UCLNatSci/Neural-Circuits/book/ws1/ws1.md

 ### Question 6

-> (a) Compute a breadth first search of the egg-laying graph, starting from node 2, and use this to determine the path distance of each node from node 2.
+1. Compute a breadth first search of the egg-laying graph, starting from node 2, and use this to determine the path distance of each node from node 2.
-> (b) Do the same starting from node 6.
+1. Do the same starting from node 6.

 ## Subgraphs